SUNET/eduid-developer/README.md

 Running
 -------

-Start all the containers with the start.sh file in this repository.
+Start all the containers with the Makefile in this repository.

+The first time it will ask you for sudo rights to be able to write in your /etc/hosts.

-Linux Docker environment:
+##### Linux Docker environment:

     # make start

-Other OS Vagrant environment:
+##### Other OS Vagrant environment:

+Create a file name __vagrant.yml__ in the repository root.

+    # local_paths:
+    #   eduid_front: '/path/to/eduid-front'
+    #   eduid_html: '/path/to/eduid-html'

+Then run:

     # make vagrant_start
-    # vagrant ssh
     # cd /opt/eduid-developer
     # make start

-The first time it will ask you for sudo rights to be able to write in your /etc/hosts.

 etcd configuration
 ------------------